-^{}Correspondence to: Professor Antonio Huerta, Departament de Matemàtica Aplicada III, E.T.S. de Ingenieros de Caminos, Canales y Puertos, Universitat Politècnica de Catalunya, Jordi Girona 1, E-08034 Barcelona, SPAIN.
-E-mail: antonio.huerta@upc.es
+^{}Correspondence to: Antonio Huerta, Departament de Matemàtica Aplicada III, E.T.S. de Ingenieros de Caminos, Canales y Puertos, Universitat Politècnica de Catalunya, Jordi Girona 1, E-08034 Barcelona, Spain

 Here, a modal analysis (an eigenvector and eigenvalue analysis), see Section 3, is performed in order to clarify this issue.
-That is, the influence of the dilation parameter on the locking behavior of EFG near the incompressible limit is determined studying the fundamental modes (base of the solution space) and their corresponding energy (eigenvalue).
-Moreover, the influence of the order of the approximation is also analyzed.
-Finally standard linear and non-linear tests are performed in order to illustrate and confirm the conclusions of the modal analysis.
+That is, the influence of the dilation parameter on the locking behaviour of EFG near the incompressible limit is determined studying the fundamental modes (base of the solution space) and their corresponding energy (eigenvalue).
+Moreover, the influence of the order of the approximation is also analysed.
+Finally, standard linear and non-linear tests are performed in order to illustrate and confirm the conclusions of the modal analysis.